-Working Conditions in Ford Plants
+> Working Conditions in Ford Plants

-Ford's Code of Human Rights, Basic Working Conditions and Corporate Responsibility, or Policy Letter 24, applies to our own facilities as well as those of our joint venture partners and suppliers.
-Between 2004 and 2010, we conducted 53 formal assessments of Ford facilities and joint venture facilities.
+Ford's Policy 24: Code of Human Rights, Basic Working Conditions and Corporate Responsibility applies to our own facilities as well as those of our joint venture partners and suppliers.
+Since 2004 we have conducted formal assessments of Ford and joint venture facilities globally.
 During 2011, we revised Policy Letter 24 and did not conduct any assessments.
-In 2012, we conducted four assessments, and in 2013, we plan on conducting five.
+In 2012, we conducted three assessments, and in 2013, we conducted five.

-Sites are selected for assessment by Ford's Sustainability and Environmental Policy, Global Labor Affairs and Supply Chain Sustainability functions based on the sites' impact on our supply chain, emerging issues, and the views of thought leaders, nongovernmental organization representatives and human rights activists.
+Sites are selected for assessment by Ford's Sustainability and Vehicle Environmental Matters (SVEM), Global Labor Affairs, and Purchasing Supply Chain Sustainability functions based on the site's impact on our supply chain, emerging issues, and the views of thought leaders, nongovernmental organization representatives and human rights activists.